HaikuTeam/animator/QA.md

 New projects are private by default
-I can change the project from private to public and back again When changing from private/public, the UI reflects this immediately Publish results in a share link
+I can change the project from private to public and back again When changing from private/public, the UI reflects this immediately After the publish action completes, the toggle remains in the same position I switched it to Publish results in a share link
 I can copy the share link to clipboard using the clipboard icon I can copy the share link using the clipboard icon while an element is selected on stage